Industrial woodworking machine with dust extraction tubes in a spacious workshop with tools and materials.

 Dust Collector Systems: A Must Have In Woodworking Industry

-The rise in global warming imposes a global threat.
+The rise in global warming poses a global threat.
 Industrialists are seeking ways to regulate their industrial emissions.

-The U.S. is responsible for more than 40 percent of the world’s carbon emissions.
+The U.S. is responsible for more than 40% of the world's carbon emissions.
 This requires facilities in the U.S. to install dust collection systems.

-The woodworking industry features facilities that generate a lot of dust during manufacturing and assembly procedures.
-Milling, sawing, sanding, turning and routing are common procedures in wood processing facilities.
+The woodworking industry features facilities that generate significant amounts of dust during manufacturing and assembly processes.
+Milling, sawing, sanding, turning, and routing are common procedures in wood processing facilities.

-The industry is involved in the manufacture of furniture making and cabinetry, and wooden pallets for shipping.
+The industry is involved in the manufacture of furniture, cabinetry, and wooden pallets for shipping.

 Moisture content